Table of Contents

 Alpha versus efficient market hypothesis

-Those who question the validity of alpha, may fall into the efficient market hypothesis (EMH) camp, and believe that any risk adjusted excess return is generated by luck rather than skill.
+Those who question the validity of alpha may fall into the efficient market hypothesis (EMH) camp.
+They believe that any risk-adjusted excess return is generated by luck rather than skill.

-No matter whether you think generating market-beating returns comes down to skill or luck, we do know it’s near-on impossible to beat the market every year, and some active funds have been struggling.
-Two-thirds of large-cap active fund managers failed to beat the S&P 500 in 2016, according to the S&P Dow Jones Indices.
+Whether you think generating market-beating returns comes down to skill or luck, we do know it’s near-on impossible to beat the market every year, and some active funds have been struggling.

 It’s crucial investors understand how fees impact performance.
 Whilst you can never guarantee a return from your investments, you can control how much you pay in fees.